-As illustrated in Figure 2.1, there are two types of CRS: geographic (‘lon/lat’, with units in degrees longitude and latitude) and projected (typically in units of meters from a datum).
+As illustrated in Figure 2.1, there are two types of CRS: geographic (‘lon/lat’, with units in degrees longitude and latitude) and projected (typically with units of meters from a datum).

-Unfortunately R does not always know the CRS of an object, as shown below using the example of London introduced in section 2.1:
+In some cases the CRS is unknown, as shown below using the example of London introduced in section 2.1:

 This shows that unless a CRS is manually specified or is loaded from a source that has CRS metadata, the CRS is